||Admissions & Aid

 If all else fails, ask a librarian – they are there to help you!

-A handy tool - evaluating resources with the SIFT method
+Learn more about evaluating resources with the SIFT method

-Lateral Reading - a crucial tool in your evaluation arsenal.
+More information about lateral reading - a crucial tool in your evaluation arsenal.
 This entire video series with John Green is available on Youtube, and includes videos on evaluating photos and videos, fact-checking, social media, and much more!